 UPDATE re COVID-19: During this period of school closures/distance learning, we are continuing to provide essential services to vulnerable members of our community through our Pets' Landing project, which provides free veterinary services and pet & people supplies to persons experiencing homelessness (PEH).

 Stay tuned and feel free to reach out to us for updates!
 We're all in this together!
 If you're able to, please consider making a donation on our website: https://www.k9connection.org/donate/.
 Not familiar with k9 connection?
 Please read below for a general description of our programs.

 In addition to our Pets' Landing program, we typically offer five, three-week programs at various continuation high schools each semester, plus one summer program hosted by the Santa Monica Teen Center.
-Please contact us if you’re interested and we’ll follow up with specific locations, dates and times once programming resumes in the fall.
+Please contact us if you’re interested in volunteering and we’ll follow up with specific locations, dates and times once programming resumes.

 k9 connection’s year-round programs in continuation high schools offer teens the opportunity to break through learning and life barriers by training and bonding with homeless dogs.
 Experiential learning enables the teens to find self esteem, self determination and empathy while they in turn enable shelter dogs to develop the skills to be adopted into permanent loving homes.
 Visit our website at: www.k9connection.org for details and a video overview of the program.